textileio/community/docs/powergate/ffs.md

     ```

 !!!warning
     If you ever interact directly with the IPFS node, do not ever manually modify the pinset.
 The Powergate requires full control over the pinset, since it is required when users specify `HotStorage.Enabled=true`.
-If you do things manually in the IPFS node related to the pinset, you could cause unexpected failures.
+Manually interacting with the IPFS node's pinset could lead to unexpected behavior in the Powergate.

 ## Miner selection